Experts Agree: These 5 Steps Make Budgeting Easy

 “Owning a home has many rewards,” Prasky says.
-“It’s a place you can call your own, there are tax breaks and it’s an investment for your future, but it comes with a lot of responsibility.
+“It’s a place you can call your own, there may be tax breaks (consult a tax advisor) and it’s an investment for your future, but it comes with a lot of responsibility.
 If you don’t mind yard work and upkeep, then buying might be the right option.”

 Accomplish your savings and health goals with this list of tips.Read Article